ghga-de/ghga-metadata-schema/docs/schema_markdown/Study.md

 # Class: Study

-Studies are experimental investigations of a particular phenomenon.
+A Study is an experimental investigation of a particular phenomenon.
 It involves a detailed examination and analysis of a subject to learn more about the phenomenon being studied.

 URI: [GHGA:Study](https://w3id.org/GHGA/Study)